Skip to main content

 dbxUEFI Revocation Listlatest

-To install these certificates from the CLI:
+To install these certificates from the command line interface:

 # Download and install PK/KEK/db/dbx certificates